benefitcloud/ember-uploader/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

+Ember Uploader uses [node.js](http://nodejs.org) and [Grunt.js](http://gruntjs.com/) for builds and tests while using [bower](http://bower.io/) for dependency management.
+You will need to have these tools installed if you would like to build Ember Uploader.

-To get started with development simply do a `npm install` inside the cloned repository to install all dependencies needed for running [Grunt.js](http://gruntjs.com/), which is used as build tool.
-Afterwards you can do a simple `grunt` to execute the default task which will test and build the library.
+To get started with development simply do a `npm install` inside the cloned repository to install all dependencies needed for running [Grunt.js](http://gruntjs.com/).
+You will also need to run `bower install` to install the runtime dependencies.
+Afterwards you can do a simple `grunt` to execute the default task which will  build the library.

-Lint and test your code using: `grunt hint test`.
+Lint and test your code using: `grunt test`.

 _Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
-You'll find source code in the "lib/src" subdirectory; tests are located in "lib/tests"!_
+You'll find source code in the "packages/ember-uploader/lib" subdirectory; tests are located in "packages/ember-uploader/tests"!_

 ## Release History
 _(Nothing yet)_